-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

 The City's Planning and Development Department is constantly looking for grant opportunities to improve our community.
 Where appropriate, we will make every effort to utilize CDBG funding to leverage additional funding for projects.
 For instance, in this plan we are allocating funds that we used as match for the Lake Shore Drive infrastructure project.